OSRSB/OsrsBot/README.md

 To run you'll need to modify your program arguments to the following depending on how you wish it to run:

---bot
-This will run the bot with all of its interface and features activated

 --bot-runelite
-This runs the bot in a pseudo-bot mode, it uses the runelite interface and runs any bot code placed in rsb/botLauncher/RuneLiteTestFeatures.java
+This runs the bot, it uses the runelite interface
-It's excellent for testing scripts or verifying functionality of features.

 --runelite
 This runs the bot in runelite stock form.
 It has no additions and behaves normally.

 --ea
-This enables assertations, it should never be used with either bot mode.
+This enables assertations, it should never be used with bot mode.
 It does need to be enabled for base runelite to use --developer-mode

 --developer-mode
 Enables the developer features in runelite stock and runelite bot modes.
-It does nothing in bot mode as it lacks the runelite interface and plugins to utilize it.

 VM args:
 -debug
 Activates debug log messages

-After entering the program arguements you wish to enable (one mode only --runelite/--bot-runelite/--bot) it is ready to run.
+After entering the program arguements you wish to enable (one mode only --runelite/--bot-runelite) it is ready to run.

 To make and test scripts look at the corresponding wiki pages.